 The "camel analog" on this world was a tail-less, fur covered, six leg creature called a "Tanir".
 One animal could carry two persons or a pack of luggage.
 The Tanir's six feet made it the most stable large beast to have evolved on-world for desert movement.
 The beasts were the fastest non-mechanized mode of desert transport available.
 The horse-analog was a short haired, web-footed quadruped called a "Golning".
 These beasts were able to carry two persons or drag a small pallet of goods.
 A Golning's webbed feet were able to fold and dig, like a wide spade, into the desert sand to find water below the surface and their sense of smell had evolved to that purpose as well as self-defense and food foraging.

 Rol and Brian found there were anomalies about the world that seemed to affect electronics, but it seemed only the nomads had been able to make use of this effect.
 There were not many published investigations, and no exhaustive work, with few expeditions planned from what was in their library data.
 Anthropological data on the nomads was sparse, and no real studies had succeeded.
-Those expeditions that had been mounted either came back empty handed or were found, tied and alive, in the desert with all their goods stolen.
+Those expeditions that had been mounted either came back empty handed or were found, tied down but alive, in the desert with all their goods stolen.

 Brian said that any data on the nomads they managed to record would be of significant value to anthropological organizations.
 That could be a possible source of additional income.
 Other known desert hazards included snakes, poisonous vermin and plants, heat, dryness, dust storms and the general stupidity of sophonts who wandered into deserts without the needed survival skills.
 Predatory life forms had evolved on-world, which knocked a victim down to leech resources from the body in-place.
 Such a victim was not killed outright, to delay decay and maintain the food source for as long as possible.